-DP World has an Anti-Bribery Policy with supporting processes and procedures that implement the requirements of the UK Bribery Act 2010 which underpin its commitment to preventing, detecting and responding to fraud, bribery and all other corrupt practices.
+DP World has an Anti-Bribery Policy with supporting processes and procedures that implement the requirements of the UK Bribery Act 2010 and other related laws and regulations globally which underpin its commitment to preventing, detecting and responding to fraud, bribery and all other corrupt practices.
 The Group promotes and expects from its team the highest standards of personal and professional ethical behaviour.